halley001/myPortfolio/README.md

 # Halley Hart | IT Portfolio

-This is a personal portfolio website showcasing the skills, experience, and education of Halley Hart, an IT Assistant specializing in SQL Server and Network Administration.
+This is a personal portfolio website showcasing the skills, experience, and education of Halley Hart, an IT Assistant specializing in Software Development.

 ## Features
 - Responsive design using Bootstrap 5